bellateixeira/Ventaura/README.md

 - Saved events repository for users.
 - Amadeus API was replaced with Yelp API.

+***Other notes:***

+Please read the backend README.md for more detailed information on the backend implementation.

+Snapshot of the database:

 <img width="1440" alt="Screenshot 2024-12-10 at 20 31 19" src="https://github.com/user-attachments/assets/9a29b6ae-9b1c-4036-94ff-841f60bc7bcb">